 “This evening is about all that our mother loved in life: her music, her dance, her charities and her family and friends,” William said on stage in Wembley Stadium.
 Performing at the show was a diverse roster, including Elton John, Andrea Bocelli, Tom Jones, Rod Stewart, Kanye West, Sean “Diddy” Combs, Donny Osmond, Duran Duran, Ricky Gervais, Fergie, Pharell, Joss Stone and Josh Groban.

-William and Harry get together every year on Diana's death anniversary to reminisce
+William and Harry meet up on Diana's death anniversary to reminisce

 But perhaps the most meaningful way the duo keep Princess Diana’s legacy strong is a routine that’s kept to just the two of them.
-Every year on the anniversary of her August 31 death, the brothers gather.
-Prince William and Prince Harry meet up over lunch or dinner at Kensington Palace and reminisce.
+Every year on the anniversary of her August 31 death, the brothers try to meet up and reminisce.

 “They talk about the little things about Diana that made them laugh: the ski trips and outings to [the theme park] Thorpe Park, the effort she went to on their birthdays — all of it,” a royal insider told Us Weekly.
 And later on, their significant others and kids join them.